How To Accept Credit Card Payments Online

 The credit card network receives the information, verifies it, and then sends you its approval.
 When the transaction goes through, you can know right away and deliver your customers the products or services they have purchased.

-If a retail businesses uses a traditional POS method of credit card processing, the process looks something like this:
+In a traditional POS method of credit card processing, the process looks something like this:

-- Grab your terminal or card reader and manually input the sale amount into the terminal.
-You can skip this step if you’re using an integrated payments provider.
+• The amount often had to be manually keyed into the separate terminal (for older systems) or was pushed via a direct connection.
+This manual entry created room for “keying errors” and reconciliation mistakes.You can skip this step if you’re using an integrated payments provider.
 Integrated payment systems would automatically flow from the POS to the credit card terminal.

-- Start the process of authorizing and accepting credit card payments from the merchant services provider/acquiring bank.
+• Start the process of authorizing and accepting credit card payments from the merchant services provider/acquiring bank.

-- If the transaction is approved, retrieve the terminal and print receipts.
+• If the transaction is approved, retrieve the terminal and print receipts.

-- Go back to the POS, manually mark the purchase as paid and complete the checkout process.
+• Go back to the POS, manually mark the purchase as paid, and complete the checkout process.

 If the merchant is using an integrated payments platform, the transaction amount is automatically pushed to the terminal instead of being manually entered.
 It is also automatically reconciled and marked as paid once payment has been processed.